The 22 Most Essential Grindcore Albums

 While being one of the early progenitors of grind, Ipswich’s Extreme Noise Terror are most famous for being a part of the only Brit Awards performance to not only feature a grindcore reinterpretation of a dance-y pop track, but also a machine gun.
 Dozens of members have been through their ranks over the years, making for a patchy discography, but they were on fire when they tracked these songs for DJ John peel in 1987.
 Pity the poor drivers heading home late at night and expecting Radio 1 to be playing something ‘nice’ at that hour…

 When Carcass first started basking in the graphic gore that became their stock in trade they couldn’t have known that a bunch of demented Swedes were going to later push this as far as they could take it.
-Leading lights of the goregrind sub-genre - home also to the likes of General Surgery and Exhumed - simply clocking the record’s title is enough to let you know you’re getting into ‘unpleasant’ territory, while the cover has likely spawned many a nightmare.
-And come on, how could you not love a record featuring a track titled Parade Of The Decapitated Midgets?
+Leading lights of the goregrind sub-genre – home also to the likes of General Surgery and Exhumed – simply clocking the record’s title is enough to let you know you’re getting into ‘unpleasant’ territory, while the cover has likely spawned many a nightmare (us included).

 It’s weird now to look back at The Berzerker’s origins, when they would take the stage all Lordi’d up in elaborate monster costumes.
 This look arguably overshadowed their early music, at least for the casual observer, but their utterly deranged cyber-grind killed from their debut self-titled full-length through to 2008’s swan song, The Reawakening.
 Animosity is arguably the best of the bunch, the explosive mélange of processed drums, ruthless riffing and vocalist Luke Kenney puking his lungs out with every utterance is never less than riveting.

 Clinging To The Trees Of A Forest Fire – Songs Of Ill Hope And Desperation (Prosthetic, 2010)